\"Writing.Com

 Max Griffin

 Tom’s footsteps crunched on the Summer Garden's gravel path.
-Unbidden memories suffused his soul and brought with them unwelcome yearnings.
+The heady scents of hyacinth and honeysuckle conjured memories and, with them, unwelcome yearnings.

 A light, June breeze rustled through the canopy of trees and tousled his hair.
 Lazy flecks of sunlight wove magic over the garden's blooms.
-Scents of cedar and sandalwood mixed with the ambrosia of hyacinths to trigger thoughts of his former home and his former family.
+Scents of cedar and sandalwood triggered thoughts of his former family and their far-away home.
+The home that used to be his, too.
+He heaved a sigh.
+That was then and there.
+This was here and now.

-It was strange to have those memories here.
-His spouse, Drake, had crafted the garden as their refuge, a quiet place for reflection, solitude, and communing with nature.
+Strange that he'd have those memories here, in their Summer Garden.
+His spouse, Drake, had crafted this oasis as their refuge, a quiet place for reflection, solitude, and communing with nature.
 Tom’s lips quirked upwards.
 The garden was so unlike Drake, whose dark visage and stormy personality had set Tom afire when they’d first met, years ago.
-The garden was Drake’s creation, his gift to Tom.
+The garden had been Drake’s creation, his gift to Tom.

 The Summer Garden became the heart of the life that they, Drake and Tom, had created together.
-It was nothing like the dusty Oklahoma ranch where he’d grown up.
-Drake was nothing like the rigid, judgmental parents who had banished him.
+It was nothing like his parent's dusty Oklahoma ranch, the place where he’d grown up.
+Drake was nothing like the rigid, judgmental parents who had forsaken him.

-Tom pushed a low-hanging blue cedar branch aside, and needles prickled his skin.
+Tom pushed a low-hanging blue cedar branch aside, and needles pricked his skin.
 The disquieting longing for his past pecked at his soul.

 He knew what he needed to do.